elitelucas/datacose-fullstack-challenge/readme.md

 # DataCose Full Stack Challenge

-The goal of this challenge if to create a Nuxt frontend with a FastAPI backend matching the objectives down below.
+The goal of this challenge if to create a Nuxt frontend with a FastAPI backend.

 ## Frontend
 ### install dependencies